rishi4758/ModularBank/README.md

 # Commands to run the project  after git clone
-cd ModularBank
+cd ModularBank.
-npm install
+npm install.
-npm start
+npm start.

 # Technology stack
  TypeScript - because it provide static type checking  which helps to identify errors earlier and it Improved maintainability, code consistency, and future browser support.